Mountain shrike: Subspecies

+Ecology and behavior

+Diet consists mostly of insects.
+Due to its very thick and strong bill adapted for cracking hard shells, beetles are believed to be an important part of its diet.
+It is typically found alone or in pairs.
+Perches on exposed branches on top of trees or bushes where it dives for prey.

+Birds collected in breeding condition with enlarged gonads have been collected from February to June.
+A pair seen feeding a juvenile in May.
+This species is believed to be monogamous and territorial.

-Habitat and Conservation Status
+Habitat and conservation status

 It is found in montane secondary forest, forest edge, open woodland and grassland areas from 1,200 to 2,400 meters above sea level.
 It appears to be limited to drier areas, and has been found in areas both with or without pine trees.
 Little else is known about this bird.

 IUCN has assessed this bird as least concern with the population believe to be stable.
-Although it has a limited range, due to the relative security of its montane habitatm and its regular presence within its habitat it is not listed as threatened.
+Although it has a limited range, due to the relative security of its montane habitat and its regular presence within its habitat it is not listed as threatened.